wren-lang/wren/doc/site/lists.markdown

 You can insert a new element at a specific position using `insert`:

     :::dart
-    hirsute.insert("soul patch", 2)
+    hirsute.insert(2, "soul patch")

-The first argument is the value to insert, and the second is the index to insert it at.
+The first argument is the index to insert at, and the second is the value to insert.
 All elements following the inserted one will be pushed down to make room for it.

 It's valid to "insert" after the last element in the list, but only *right*